GSA/digitalgov.gov/content/news/2022/01/2022-01-13-go-live-checklist-for-federal-websites.md

 * When launching a new website, and
 * When maintaining that website over time.

-See the [Requirements for Federal Websites and Digital Services](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/) to get a detailed look at what it takes to comply with policy.
+To have a detailed look at what it takes to comply with policy, you can also [download a copy of the tool as a spreadsheet on the Requirements for Federal Websites and Digital Services page](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/).

 ## What’s in the Checklist?